FirelyTeam/firely-docs/simplifier/simplifierGithub.rst

 GitHub Linking
 --------------
 In order to perfom the inital setup link of a GitHub repository to a Simplifier project, the user needs to have admin rights in GitHub and Simplifier.
-You can link a repository in GitHub to your Simplifier project by going to your project and selecting the "Link to GitHub Repository" button under the Options menu.
+You can link a repository in GitHub to your Simplifier project by going to your project and selecting the ``Link repository`` button under the ``Options`` menu.

 You will be redirected to the GitHub login or, if you are already logged in to GitHub, straight to the page where you will be asked to authorize that Simplifier can access your repository.

 Once this step is complete, you will be directed back to Simplifier, where Simplifier will ask you which repository you want to link and which branch within that repository.

-To link an Organization GitHub repository after an already made link, you should go to your Organization on GitHub -> Settings Tab -> Third-party access -> and press the "Remove Restrictions" button.
+To link an Organization GitHub repository after an already made link, you should edit your Organization settings in GitHub.
+Log in to GitHub and go to the Settings tab in your Organization.
+Press the ``Remove Restrictions`` button under third-party access.
 Now you should see the repositories from that organization when you try to link a GitHub Repository.

 Settings
 --------